How to Write an Awesome Career Change Cover Letter

-If you’re embarking on a major career shift -- perhaps you’re trying to break into a new field or industry or pivot to a new career path in your current field -- the cover letter is likely the very first touchpoint you’ll have with a potential employer where you’ll be able to explain your career change and make your case about why this makes you the best candidate for the job.
+If you're considering a career change, cover letters are an important part of the application process.
+The cover letter is likely the very first touchpoint you’ll have with a potential employer where you’ll be able to explain your career change and make your case about why this makes you the best candidate for the job.

 Of course, you’ll speak to your career shift in more detail in the job interview, but you’ve got to get there first, right?
 Your resume can only do so much (very little, actually) to provide context around your professional motivations and decision-making, as the focus here is more on your past experiences and qualifications.
 The cover letter, therefore, is a valuable space where you connect the dots between your resume (what you’ve already done) and the job you’re applying for (your professional future).

-If you’re in the midst of any kind of a career shift, here are the most important things to include in your cover letter to tell the “story” of your candidacy and professional life and to boost your chances of making it to the interview stage:
+So, let's learn the most important things to include in your career change cover letter to tell the “story” of your candidacy and professional life and to boost your chances of making it to the interview stage:

 Don’t avoid the subject